Good Vibrations (record label)

 Good Vibrations was a Belfast record label and store.
 Founded by Terri Hooley in the early 1970s, Good Vibrations started out in a small derelict building on Great Victoria Street, Belfast.
-Good Vibrations began life as a record shop, opening in late 1976; it grew to become a popular record shop.

 Beginnings

 Terri was persuaded by a shop regular, Gordy Owens, to see local punk bands Rudi and the Outcasts play at The Pound, a local music venue, on 12 January 1978.
 "Rudi took to the stage and they blew my mind.
-From the moment the first chords were played I was completely in love with them - hook, line and sinker."
+From the moment the first chords were played I was completely in love with them – hook, line and sinker."

 Terri promptly approached Rudi proposing that they work together to release a record.
 The initial plan was to release a flexi-disc that would be distributed with local punk fanzine Alternative Ulster.
-The cost of producing a vinyl record was only marginally more expensive than a flexi-disc, so the decision was taken that “Big Time” would be released as a vinyl single.
-“Big Time” was released in April 1978 and the Good Vibrations record label was born.
+The cost of producing a vinyl record was only marginally more expensive than a flexi-disc, so the decision was taken that "Big Time" would be released as a vinyl single.
+"Big Time" was released in April 1978 and the Good Vibrations record label was born.
 It was the first record on the label with 3,000 copies being pressed.
-Shortly after its release, John Peel played “Big Time” on his Radio One show.
+Shortly after its release, John Peel played "Big Time" on his Radio One show.
 The single sold well but there were no offers of contracts from the major record labels.
 Good Vibrations repressed and re-released the single in October 1979.

-It wasn't just Rudi that won over Terri Hooley, he was inspired by the wider emerging Belfast punk scene: “I loved the energy and I loved the fact that these kids didn’t give a shit about the cops and were prepared to take them on.
-Punk was anarchy, and I had been waiting for it all my life.”
-He also loved that “At a time when the religious divide in Northern Ireland was most pronounced, we had kids from both sides of the community coming together in the name of music and there was rarely any trouble”.
+It wasn't just Rudi that won over Terri Hooley, he was inspired by the wider emerging Belfast punk scene: "I loved the energy and I loved the fact that these kids didn't give a shit about the cops and were prepared to take them on.
+Punk was anarchy, and I had been waiting for it all my life".
+He also loved that "At a time when the religious divide in Northern Ireland was most pronounced, we had kids from both sides of the community coming together in the name of music and there was rarely any trouble".